-O'CARROLL: In terms of that.
-One of the things that we're interested in with it is that if the banking community would cooperate with law enforcement, it would help a lot.
-In terms of that if somebody comes in and says that they have a pretty simplistic corporation doing, you know, whatever type of business or service it is.
-And for - let's say for months, years, whatever, small transactions are going back and forth on a, you know, very normal, looks like a normal business.
-But then all of a sudden, when millions of dollars start going back and forth into that account, what we'd like is for the banking community to do due diligence and either go in and ask the - you know, the account holder, is this accurate?
-Is this, you know, part of your business on it?
+Mr. Boozman.
+Right.
+We've talked about the bills that have been introduced and things.
+Is there anything else that we could do to help law enforcement to identify shell corporations conducting money laundering?
+And the rest of you all can jump in if you'd like.
+Mr. O'CARROLL.
+I'll just take the first crack at it, if you don't forth, very normal, looks like a normal business.
+But then all of a sudden, when millions of dollars start going back and forth into that account, what we'd like is for the banking community to do due diligence and either go in and ask the account holder, is this accurate?
+Is this part of your business?
 And put them at ease.
 Or, probably the best part, would be notify law enforcement that this account now is becoming very active.
-So that would be one of the of the requests we'd have.
+That would be one of the of the requests we'd have.